 I also snuck some caramel sauce in there.
 You know, for good measure.
-These bars are like having a few different desserts at once.
+These caramel apple pie cheesecake bars are like having a few different desserts at once.
 You have the crust which is almost like a pie crust.
 Then you have your cheesecake layer, which is, well, really good cheesecake.
 Next up your cinnamon apples.
 Deliciously pie like.
 And then the crumb topping.
 Oh the CRUMB TOPPING PEOPLE.

 You basically need to make these and then immediately feed them to people, unless you have some fancy pants willpower of steel.
 It’s a slippery slope between just having a bite and just having a pan.
 Not that I know or anything like that, I’m just thinking that’s how it could go down.